Tips on How to Get to Rovereto – Top Travel Ideas in Italy

 When to travel to Rovereto

 Tourists can visit Rovereto at any time of the year, since the town is beautiful any season be it snow-covered streets in winter, green valleys in spring and summer or colorful forests around in autumn.
-Rovereto is also a good starting point for exploring the Dolomites, which is why some tourists choose it as their main destination to stay.
+It is also a good starting point for exploring the Dolomites, which is why some tourists choose it as their main destination to stay.

 How to get to Rovereto

-Where do you fly into to get to Rovereto?
 The closest major cities to Rovereto having international airports are Verona, Venice and Milan.
 Having flown into one of these cities, you can then travel around Northern Italy by public transport or by rented car.
 Rovereto has its own train station.
 You can check the flight timetable to these cities via specialized online services such as Aviasales and others.
 I usually use Aviasales when planning my trips, because it can compare a great variety of available flight options.

 How to get to Rovereto from Verona